LoginRadius/html5-sdk/README.md

 <h6 id="SubmitConsentByAccessToken-post-"> Post Consent By Access Token (POST)</h6>
- API to provide a way to end user to submit a consent form for particular event type.
+ API to provide a way for end-user to submit a consent form for a particular event type.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/consent-by-access-token/)